 12. Acadia National Park

-Since the national park was first established in 1916, seaside campgrounds have been developed.
+Since Acadia National Park was first established in 1916, seaside campgrounds have been developed.
 Many other great places along Acadia in Maine include gorgeous bed and breakfasts, lodges, and hotels.

-Acadia national park’s attractions include Cadillac Mountain, a dormant volcano, and the highest point on the Atlantic coast.
-The national park also has a scenic drive that takes you by several points of interest including Bubble Rock; a huge boulder perched on a ledge 200 feet above the sea.
+Acadia National Park‘s attractions include Cadillac Mountain, a dormant volcano, and the highest point on the Atlantic coast.
+The park also has a scenic drive that takes you by a few points of interest, including Bubble Rock, a vast boulder perched on a ledge 200 feet above the sea.

 13. Hot Springs National Park

-For centuries, Native American tribes (correctly) believed the water had medicinal benefits and it became a subject of legend among them.
-Following federal protection in 1832, the city of Hot Springs sprung up and was incorporated in 1851, garnering much appeal as a spa town.
+For centuries, Native American tribes (correctly) believed the water had medicinal benefits, and it became a subject of legend among them.
+Following federal protection in 1832, Hot Springs sprung up and was incorporated in 1851, garnering much appeal as a spa town.

-In the early 20th century, it became known for training Major League Baseball teams and illegal gambling during Prohibition.
+It became known in the early 20th century for training Major League Baseball teams and illegal gambling during Prohibition.
 It also served as a getaway for the notorious gangster Al Capone.

 14. Rocky Mountain National Park

-The greater area is surrounded by national forest lands to the north and east (Roosevelt National Forest), north-west (Routt National Forest), and west-south-west (Arapaho-Roosevelt National Forest).
+National forest lands surround the greater area to the north and east (Roosevelt National Forest), northwest (Routt National Forest), and west-south-west (Arapaho-Roosevelt National Forest).

-See Related: Why Everyone s Obsessed With Travel?
+See Related: Why Is Everyone Obsessed With Travel?

 15. Yosemite National Park

-The national park is home to about 1,400 species of flowering plants, 250 species of birds, 59 mammal species, and 58 reptile and amphibian species that include several threatened or endangered species, such as grizzly bears, the black-footed ferrets (the first captive breeding program was established here), the Merced flycatcher, and the Yosemite toad which is listed under the Endangered Species Act.
+The park is home to about 1,400 species of flowering plants, 250 species of birds, 59 mammal species, and 58 reptile and amphibian species that include a few threatened or endangered species, such as grizzly bears, the black-footed ferrets (the first captive breeding program was established here), the Merced flycatcher, and the Yosemite toad which is listed under the Endangered Species Act.

 Also, the park is home to mountain lions, black bears, deer, California condors, golden-mantled ground squirrels, and Le Conte’s thrushes that breed here.

-The national park has three main entrances: Arch Rock, Big Oak Flat, and South Entrance. roads lead to granite cliffs that reach up to 2,400 feet (732 meters).
-The national park has two roads: Badger Pass Road and Glacier Point Road.
+The park has three main entrances: Arch Rock, Big Oak Flat, and South Entrance, with roads leading to granite cliffs that reach up to 2,400 feet (732 meters).
+The park has two roads: Badger Pass Road and Glacier Point Road.

-There are many waterfalls in Yosemite, especially along Bridalveil Creek which flows towards El Portal.
-The national park’s landscape was shaped by glaciers which created waterfalls as well as U-shaped valleys and lakes.
+Many waterfalls in Yosemite, especially along Bridalveil Creek, flow toward El Portal.
+Glaciers shaped the landscape, creating waterfalls as U-shaped valleys and lakes.

-Some of Yosemite’s most popular attractions include Glacier Point, Half Dome, Bridalveil Fall, Vernal Fall (the national park’s tallest at 317 feet [96 m]) while others include El Capitan, Sentinel Dome, Yosemite Falls, and Horsetail Falls.
+Yosemite’s most popular attractions include Glacier Point, Half Dome, Bridalveil Fall, and Vernal Fall (the tallest in the park at 317 feet).
+In contrast, others include El Capitan, Sentinel Dome, Yosemite Falls, and Horsetail Falls.
 Yosemite is a major tourist attraction with nearly 3.7 million visitors and is considered the best national park in California.

 16. Shenandoah National Park

-This national park features forested mountainsides and deep gorge valleys, through which rivers flow.
-The national park is home to over 1500 species of flowering plants including dogwoods, rhododendrons, azaleas, and orchids.
+This national park features forested mountainsides and deep gorge valleys, through which rivers flow, and is home to over 1500 species of flowering plants, including dogwoods, rhododendrons, azaleas, and orchids.

 See Related: Best Travel Safes